-Department & Program Info mation Department: McMaster Continuing Education (MCE) Program Name: Certificate in Digital Marketing Name of Representative: Chris Rotolo Nature of Submission: Program and Course Revision - For Approval Effective Date: November 1, 2022 Submission Date: September 20, 2022 Rationale for Revisions: MCE completed a program review of the Digital Marketing certificate program in 2021.
+Department & Program Inform mation Department: McMaster Continuing Education (MCE) Program Name: Certificate in Digital Marketing Name of Representative: Chris Rotolo Nature of Submission: Program and Course Revision - For Approval Effective Date: November 1, 2022 Submission Date: September 20, 2022 Rationale for Revisions: MCE completed a program review of the Digital Marketing certificate program in 2021.
 The program review evaluated the program's status, effectiveness, and progress and helped identify the program's future direction, needs, and priorities.
 The proposed revisions to the program and its courses are based on the recommendations contained in the program review final report.
 In addition, the digital marketing supplementary document provided at the end of this submission provides the original course titles, descriptions and learning outcomes.
-Revised Program Outcomes: The program review recommended a revision of the program's overarching learning outcomes.
+Revised Program Outcomes: Course Revision Details The program review recommended a revision of the program's overarching learning outcomes.
 These outcomes do not substantially change the curriculum or intention of the program but provide better clarity for its scope and intent.
-Upon completion of the digital marketing program, learners will be able to: Integrate strategic marketing theories and principles with current best practices and marketing and media technologies.
-Develop best practices in current and emerging digital marketing (such as social media and content marketing, email marketing (SEM)).
-Research and propose creative and results-driven solutions to reallife digital marketing challenges.
-Apply ethical, privacy and professional considerations and conduct to the field of digital marketing.
-Demonstrate skills, attitudes and behaviours required to work collaboratively with others.
+Upon completion of the digital marketing program, learners will be able to: • Integrate strategic marketing theories and principles with current best practices and marketing and media technologies. • Develop best practices in current and emerging digital marketing (such as social media and content marketing, email marketing, search engine optimization (SEO) and search engine marketing (SEM)). • Research and propose creative and results-driven solutions to reallife digital marketing challenges. • Apply ethical, privacy and professional considerations and conduct to the field of digital marketing. • Demonstrate skills, attitudes and behaviours required to work collaboratively with others. • Demonstrate professional, visual, written and oral communication skills in various media.